Janhouse/4g-connect-linux/README.md

 This has been tested with Latvian based operator LMT on a laptop with  Archlinux running kernel 3.9.5.
 It should work for many other modems and networks.
-Just make sure you have a recent kernel with working driver (>3.9.4 or something).
+Just make sure you have a recent kernel with working driver (>3.9.4 or something like that).

 Modem: